gamingrobot/gamingrobot.github.io/content/posts/setup-qemu-for-arm-on-wheezy.md

 `R02=00000009` Register 2 has the value 9 in it so everything is working.

-A more in-depth explanation of this helloarm can be found [here](http://www.bravegnu.org/gnu-eprog/hello-arm.html).
+A more in-depth explanation of this helloarm program can be found [here](http://www.bravegnu.org/gnu-eprog/hello-arm.html).